 The Baltimore Project, 2018

 A close friend is leading efforts to reduce violence in Baltimore, Maryland, the city that my heart holds dear.
 To reduce violence, many focus their efforts on people.
-What if we shift our focus from people to the land beneath our feet, to the atmosphere that encircles the city, and to the breath that unites . . .
+What if we shift our focus from people to the land beneath our feet, to the atmosphere that encircles the city, and to the breath . . .

 A Winter Solstice Reflection